Before you dive in

 EasyLanguage fit

-Many common indicator ideas translate well to EasyLanguage: pivots, ranges, moving averages, bar patterns, volume ratios, and ATR context.
+A lot of indicator ideas translate cleanly into EasyLanguage: pivots, ranges, moving averages, bar patterns, volume ratios, and ATR-based context.

 MultiCharts overlap